uwegeercken/evaluator/README.md

     ((result group1 OR result group2) AND result group3)

 So the result of group3 will be combined with the combined result of group1 and group2.
+You can retrieve a description of the connection logic using the logic class method getGroupConnectionLogic().

 Checks have a name plus the logic to apply to the data.
 The logic is a lambda expression which evaluates to a boolean true or false.